Totchinuko/apiconan.totchinuko.fr/patches/custom.1.6.x.md

     - You can now hold shift while rotating to snap the rotation in 1/16 of a rotation increment `1.6.2`
-- You can now create, duplicate and delete body, weapon, armor and accessory profiles directly from the favorite area
+- You can now create, duplicate and delete body, weapon, armor and accessory profiles directly from the favorite area `1.6.6`
+- Added the command `/reset unlocked <character name>` to reset the unlocked items of a character.
+- Added compatibility in Tot!Module AST for Unlocked Items
 ## Changed
 `1.6.0`
 - Improved accessory rotation tool look for better 3D visualization